react-navigation/react-navigation.github.io/versioned_docs/version-6.x/bottom-tab-navigator.md

 ID to locate this tab button in tests.

+#### `unmountOnBlur`

+Whether this screen should be unmounted when navigating away from it.
+Unmounting a screen resets any local state in the screen as well as state of nested navigators in the screen.
+Defaults to `false`.

+Normally, we don't recommend enabling this prop as users don't expect their navigation history to be lost when switching tabs.
+If you enable this prop, please consider if this will actually provide a better experience for the user.

+### Header related options

+You can find the list of header related options [here](elements.md#header).
+In addition to those, the following options are also supported in bottom tabs:

 #### `header`

 Function that returns a React Element to display as a header.
 It accepts an object containing the following properties as the argument: